pai911/solr-custom-helm/README.md

 # Purpose
-A customized version of solr & zookeeper [Helm Charts](https://github.com/helm/charts) for migrating existing solrcloud onto k8s environment.
+- A customized version of solr & zookeeper [Helm Charts](https://github.com/helm/charts).
+- This customized version can be used to migrate existing solrcloud onto k8s environment.

 # Base version
 - /incubator/solr